 Thanks to their fantastic nutritional value, chia and basil seeds have the potential to bring plenty of benefits to your body.

-Fiber, more specifically soluble fiber, is one of the most notable components in basil seeds.
+Fiber, more specifically soluble fiber, is one of the most notable components in this popular black food.
 In fact, 1 tablespoon of these seeds is enough to fill 25% of the required daily fiber intake.

 As for the importance of fiber, well, it can improve your gut health, balance blood sugar levels, reduce blood cholesterol, and make you feel full at the same time.
 What an incredible nutrient!